-Apply for benefits
+Apply

-Citizens can apply for benefits from the organization Home page or the Dashboard.
-Citizens must submit an application that includes personal details like income, expenses, employment, education.
-This information is the evidence of the citizen's case.
-Agencies can use this information to determine eligibility for benefits.
-Citizens can also apply offline by downloading the application form, filling it in and sending it to the agency.
-Citizens can also contact their local agency office.
+Citizens can apply for benefits online by submitting an application form that includes personal details like income, expenses, employment, and education.
+This information becomes evidence on the citizen's case that agencies can use to determine their eligibility for benefits.
+Citizens can also apply offline by downloading the application form to send to the agency or to bring to their local agency office.